Ryan Nowicki

 Short Fiction

 Outside of my academic work, I am an avid writer of poetry and short science-fiction.
 As part of my undergraduate education at UT Austin, I completed an honors thesis in creative writing, published a few poems with university affiliated journals, and was a runner-up for the university's Parker Poetry Prize in 2022.
-Since graduating, I have had several poems published in the anthology 11 Austin Poets, published by Udumbara Press.
+Since graduating, I have continued my writing journey.
+In 2024, I had several poems published in the anthology 11 Austin Poets, published by Udumbara Press.